graphaware/neo4j-relcount/README.md

 [![Build Status](https://travis-ci.org/graphaware/neo4j-relcount.png)](https://travis-ci.org/graphaware/neo4j-relcount)

-**WARNING:** Since the release of Neo4j 2.1 improves the relationship counting performance of the database significantly, this module is deprecated and will not be maintained beyond 2.1.
+**Note:** Since the release of Neo4j 2.1 improves the relationship counting performance of the database significantly, this module is not very useful any more.
+However, it is still maintained as a reference implementation of GraphAware Transaction-Driven Runtime Module.

 In some Neo4j applications, it is useful to know how many relationships of a given type, perhaps with different properties, are present on a node.
 Naive on-demand relationship counting quickly becomes inefficient with large numbers of relationships